 As noted above, an important feature of this blog is its hypertextual, or rhizomatic if you prefer, structure.
 Key concepts in social systems theory are hyperlinked, sort of like in Wikipedia, which means that the blog posts can be read in any order based on associational linkages.
-Most of the links, as in Wikipedia, keep the reader inside the blog, but a few go out to the Web.
-You may also navigate by clicking on categories or tags.
-I frequently update posts as my thinking evolves.
-I go round and round, reading post and making revisions.
+Most of the links, as in Wikipedia, keep the reader inside the site, but a few go out to the Web.
+You may also navigate by categories.
+I frequently revise and update posts as my thinking evolves.
+I go round and round, reading posts and making revisions.
 I don’t write in a linear way.
 I have plenty of time to write and rewrite.
 As Prufrock said,